felix-u/shgen/README.md

 ```

 2. You might have multiple devices, each with a different display scale.
-For poor souls who haven't experiences flawless fractional scaling on Wayland,
+For the poor souls who haven't experienced Wayland's flawless fractional
-`shgen` can be used to multiply pixel counts by your scale.
-Have the following
+scaling, `shgen` can be used to multiply pixel counts by your scale.
+Have the
-function saved as `dpi` somewhere in your `$PATH`:
+following function saved as `dpi` somewhere in your `$PATH`:
 ```bash
 #!/usr/bin/env bash
 xquery () {